laardee/api-token/README.md

         /* if token is valid continue */ next();
     }else{
-        /* if token is not valid send unauthorized http status code to client */ res.send(401);
+        /* if token is not valid send unauthorized http statuscode to client */ res.send(401);
     }
 });